Finding kitchen storage space

 Test-fit your shelf units in the cabinet as you work.

 Roll-out shelves open up inaccessible space in the back of deep base cabinets.
+Roll out kitchen cabinets are a tremendous asset and we’ve got no shortage of ideas on how to add kitchen roll out cabinets.

 Measure the cabinet face frame opening, then subtract the height of the top and bottom glides.
 Use the guidelines given to arrive at the depth, width and height of your pantry unit.
 Be sure to install the bottom glides so they run parallel to the cabinet sides.
 If necessary, use plywood to raise the cabinet bottom even with the bottom lip of the face frame.

 Install the top glide support and top glide so the support is level and flush to the top of the frame opening.
-Screw plywood flanges to each end of the 1x3 support beforehand to make it simpler to secure it to the front and back of the cabinet.
+Screw plywood flanges to each end of the 1×3 support beforehand to make it simpler to secure it to the front and back of the cabinet.

 Assemble the pantry trays using 1x4s, 1x3s, 6d nails and carpenter’s glue.
 Use the plywood bottoms to “square up” the trays before nailing them on.
 L-moldings support and cover the plywood edges of the upper two trays; 3/4-in. screen molding covers the exposed plywood edges of the bottom tray.